Nuisance and the rule in Rylands v Fletcher - Escape and foreseeable harm

 Private Nuisance

-Private nuisance involves an act or omission that unlawfully interferes with an individual's use or enjoyment of land.
+Private nuisance is an unlawful, indirect interference with a person's use or enjoyment of land or some right over it.
 The interference must be substantial and unreasonable.
-Key elements include:

 Factors Affecting Reasonableness

-Courts consider several factors to assess whether an interference is unreasonable:
+Courts consider several factors to determine if the interference is unreasonable:

-• Malice: Deliberate actions to harm a neighbor are more likely to be unreasonable.
+• Malice: Deliberate acts to annoy are more likely to be unreasonable.

 Public Nuisance

-Public nuisance arises when an act or omission materially affects the reasonable comfort and convenience of a significant portion of the public.
-Unlike private nuisance, it is both a crime and a tort, and individuals can bring a claim if they suffer special damage.
+Public nuisance is an act or omission that materially affects the reasonable comfort and convenience of a class of the public.
+It is both a tort and a crime.

-• Impact on the Public: The nuisance must affect a representative cross-section of the community.
+• The nuisance must affect a cross-section of the public (not just individuals).

-• Special Damage: A claimant must show they have suffered damage over and above that experienced by the general public.
+• The claimant must suffer special damage over and above the general public.

 The Rule in Rylands v Fletcher